-Figure 6-28 OSD Settings
+Figure 6-27 OSD Settings

 - 2. Check the corresponding checkbox to select the display of camera name, date or week if required. - 3.
 Edit the camera name in the text field of Camera Name. - 4.
-Select from the drop-down list to set the time format, date format, display mode, OSD size, font color, and alignment. - 5.
-You can use the mouse to drag the text frame | IPdome | in the live view window to adjust the OSD position.
+Select from the dropdown list to set the time format, date format, display mode, OSD size, font color, and alignment. - 5.
+You can use the mouse to drag the text frame in the live view window to adjust the OSD position. - 6.
+Click to activate above settings.